-Following submission of this information and other data as required in the above section, a review of the information shall be conducted by the ISO (or designee).
+Following submission of this information and other data as required in the above section, a review of the information shall be conducted by the CISO (or designee).

-Prior to renewal or reimplementation of existing systems that have not undergone this process, the above-outlined information should be gathered, and appropriate ISO-led evaluative measures shall be taken at the discretion of the ISO (or designee).
+Prior to renewal or reimplementation of existing systems that have not undergone this process, the above-outlined information should be gathered, and appropriate CISO-led evaluative measures shall be taken at the discretion of the CISO (or designee).

 Test functions shall be kept either physically or logically separate from production functions.
 Copies of production data shall not be used for testing unless all personnel involved in testing are authorized access to the production data or all confidential information has been removed from the test copy (see NIST 800-53 SC).